vbaconnet-ledger/developer-portal/_docs/live-app/introduction.md

 layout: doc
 ---

-This section you will help you transform your Web3 application or classical application into a Live App.
+This section will help you transform your Web3 application or classical application into a Live App.

 Live Apps are services that have been integrated into Ledger Live Discover section.
 Many applications such as Paraswap, Moonpay or Lido, have already been integrated.